Skip to main content

 We need to ensure that the distribution of tasks is done from a gender and diversity perspective.
 The mapping is included as an activity in the operational plan.
 Through the mapping, we expect to find out whether there are unequal work conditions that need to be recognised and addressed.

-The mapping exercise will be carried out in three phases according to the following timetable:
+The mapping exercise was carried out in three phases according to the following timetable:

 Phase 1 - preparatory interviews

-During November and December 2023, the first of the three phases of the mapping exercise will take place.
-The school's JML group and heads of divisions have so far participated in initial interviews to identify areas and typical situations and further interviews are planned.
+During November and December 2023, the first of the three phases of the mapping exercise took place.
+The school's JML group and heads of divisions participated in initial interviews to identify areas and typical situations and further interviews are planned.

 Phase 2 - survey

-In Phase 2, a quantitative survey is planned in the form of a questionnaire to be sent to the school's professors, associate professors, assistant lecturers, researchers, lecturers and doctoral students.
+In Phase 2, a quantitative survey in the form of a questionnaire was sent to the school's professors, associate professors, assistant lecturers, researchers, lecturers and doctoral students.

 Phase 3 - analysis of results

-In phase 3, qualitative interviews are conducted to analyse the phenomenon in more depth based on the results of the survey.
+In phase 3, analysis of the phenomenon based on the results of the survey.

 More about academic housekeeping